Ayana Gempei

-Ayana Gempei is a Japanese freestyle wrestler.
+Ayana Gempei (源平 彩南) is a Japanese freestyle wrestler.
 She won one of the bronze medals in the 65 kg event at the 2018 World Wrestling Championships held in Budapest, Hungary.

 Career

 At the 2017 Asian Wrestling Championships held in New Delhi, India, she won the silver medal in the 63 kg event.
 At the 2018 World U23 Wrestling Championship held in Bucharest, Romania, she won the gold medal in the 65 kg event.
 In 2018, Gempei also competed in the 68 kg event at the Asian Games without winning a medal; she lost her bronze medal match against Meerim Zhumanazarova of Kyrgyzstan.